tsaopy/tsaopy.github.io/pages/methodology.md

 $$ - \log{p(Y|\theta)} = \frac{1}{2}\sum_{i}\frac{(f_{\theta, i}-Y_i)^2}{\sigma_i^2} $$

-minimizing this function is equivalent to performing a maximum likelihood estimation (MLE).
+minimizing this function is equivalent to performing a maximum likelihood estimation (MLE). he function can be minimized with any multivariate minimizer such as `minimize` from  `scipy.optimize`.

 ## Finding the posterior distribution with MCMC